FE-Midas-Consultores/create-midas-front/README.md

 - Keep the CHANGELOG and release PR up to date if new commits continue to be pushed to `main` while the PR remains open

 Once the release PR is merged, a new release is published automatically on npm, including the CHANGELOG and updated version.

-> [!NOTE]
-> The repository must have a NPM token configured to automatically publish new releases.\
-> Repository Settings > Secrets and variables > Actions